The Truth About Hotel Overbooking—and What to Do If It Happens to You

 How do hotels decide which guests to relocate?

 Hotels don’t walk guests at random; the decision is based on factors such as loyalty status, booking method, check-in time, and length of stay.
 In most cases, elite members and frequent guests receive the highest priority and are less likely to be relocated.
+Also, guests who book through trusted channels and established travel partners are often better positioned if assistance is needed.

 So, while a confirmed reservation typically means a room is waiting, there are exceptions—especially when a hotel is nearing full capacity.